xaedes/average_proper_rigid_transform/README.md

 Slerp-based weighted average will return the expected value.
 Eigen analysis-based weighted average will return a rotation by 26.56°.

-Eigen analysis-based method will return the quaternion which minimized Frobenius norm of the corresponding rotation matrices.
+Eigen analysis-based method will return the quaternion which minimized Frobenius norm of the corresponding rotation matrices (see [1]).
 The slerp based method will instead compute the average in 3D rotational space in terms of quaternions.

 ```python
 import math